-Figure 7.1

-Implementation framework for energy capacity-building

-Step 1 must include stakeholders associated with each of the three energy targets but must also address itself to gender concerns and the synergies within the SDG 7 targets and the interlinkages with other SDGs.
-Step 1 also emphasizes a scenario analysis related to the implications of addressing SDG 7 and sensitization of policymakers and implementers at the same time.
+Step 1 must include stakeholders associated with each of the three energy targets but must also address itself to the synergies within the SDG 7 targets and the inter-linkages with other SDGs.
+Step 1 also emphasizes on scenario analysis related to implications of addressing SDG 7 and sensitization of policy makers, implementers at the same time.
 Finally, it stresses the importance of discussing and defining cross-sectoral integration targets between SDG 7 and other SDGs at the country level.
-Step 2 asserts that each country should develop an action plan for capacity-building of stakeholders to address energy needs in a manner that favourably impacts achievement of SDG 7 and linked SDGs.
-The need to develop an understanding of the needs for capacity-building across all sectors and stakeholders is therefore a prerequisite for establishing a plan of action for capacity-building.
-Further, it will be natural to have different sets of capacity-building needs and skill provision for countries in the short, medium and long terms.

-Step 3 involves implementation of the action through national systems and processes for the most sustainable long-term results, and finalizing targets and indicators to monitor progress in implementation.
-It signifies the criticality of setting in place cross-sectoral governance mechanisms to ensure coherence of the implementation of the overall capacity-building efforts.

-Step 4 involves 360 degree data-based review and feedback for tracking changes in performance and facilitating dialogues to improve policies and practices (Acheson Report, 1988).
-In this context, it is critically important to rapidly build the capacity of organizations dealing with data collection and analysis in order to ensure relevant analysis and timely feedback for course correction or modification.
+Step 2 asserts that each country should develop an action plan for CB of stakeholders to address energy needs in a manner that favourably impacts achievement of SDG 7 and linked SDGs.
+The need to develop an understanding of the needs for CB across all sectors and stakeholders is therefore a prerequisite for establishing a plan of action for CB.
+Further, it will be natural to have different sets of CB needs and skill provision for countries in the short, medium and long term.
+Step 3 involves implementation of the action through national systems and processes for the most sustainable long-term results; finalizing targets and indicators to monitor progress in implementation.
+It signifies the criticality of setting in place cross-sectoral governance mechanisms to ensure coherence of the implementation of the overall CB efforts.
+Step 4 involves 360 degrees data based review and feedback for tracking changes in performance and in facilitating dialogues to improve policies and practices (Acheson Report (1988)).
+In this context, it is critically important to rapidly build the capacity of organizations dealing with data collection and analysis, in order to ensure relevant analysis and timely feedback for course correction or modification.
+Policy Implications / Recommendations Policy Frameworks for SDG 7 A clearly defined, long term policy framework for achieving nationally determined energy targets, that would lend confidence to market players and financial institutions, is an essential pre-requisite for investments that stakeholders along the value chain would make in CB.

-Policy Implications/Recommendations

-Policy frameworks for SDG 7

-A clearly defined, long-term policy framework for achieving nationally determined energy targets, which would lend confidence to market players and financial institutions, is an essential prerequisite for investments that stakeholders along the value chain would make in capacity-building.
 Such a policy framework itself would need to be comprehensive in its formulation and must recognize the vertical (national to local) and horizontal (cross-sectoral) interlinkages of SDG 7.

-Administrative empowerment

-Several countries, developing countries in particular, offer energy and related services through government ministries/ departments and public sector organizations.
-Siloed functioning of administrative entities is counterproductive to an integrated, indivisible approach to SDGs.
-Unless new rules or empowering mechanisms are designed and implemented, it would be difficult to translate intent into output (Hugo, et.
-Al, 2017).
-At the same time, the role of the private sector is still limited and can be enhanced for innovations and resource mobilization to SDG 7 capacity-building.
-It is important to emphasize the need to find resources for capacitybuilding, such as those being provided by the Global Environment Facility for efficiency of vehicles, where the smallest amounts of funding can create massive resource savings.
+Administrative empowerment Several countries, developing countries in particular, offer energy and related services through government Ministries/Departments and public sector organizations.
+Siloed functioning of administrative entities lead to counterproductivity to an integrated, indivisible approach to SDGs.
+Unless new rules or empowering mechanisms are designed and implemented it would be difficult to translate intent into output (Hugo, et. al (2017)).
+At the same time, the role of the private sector is still limited and can be enhanced for POLICY BRIEF #7: Enhancing Capacity Building for SDG 7 innovations and resource mobilization to SDG7 capacity building.

-Institutionalize capacity-building